linklab-uva/robotlearning/index.md

 - Probability
 - Linear Algebra

+__Try Homework 0.
+It is not due and no submission is required.
+If you feel at ease with these questions, then you meet all the math prerequesites.
+If you feel that with a little refreher you would be abel to solve the questions then that is where we will begin the course from.
+If you feel completely lost, then it is likley that you do not meet the prerequesties.__

 ## Recommended
 - Machine Learning or Data Analysis (CS 4774 or CS 6316 or Equivalent)
 - (Soft recommendation) Optimization (<list preq course here>)